bbazaglia/bbazaglia/README.md

 ### 👩‍💻 From Law to Code

-I transitioned from law to software development, and today, I work as a Software Developer Consultant at Thoughtworks while continuing my learning journey at [42 São Paulo](https://www.42network.org/).
+I made the jump from law to software development and now work as a Software Developer Consultant at Thoughtworks, while continuing my learning journey at [42 São Paulo](https://www.42network.org/).

 ### 🌱 Learning and Growing

-- Currently focusing on C, C++ and NodeJs.
+I'm fluent in C and C++, but I also explore Node.js, TypeScript, Python, and sometimes (why not?)
+Java.

-- Always excited to explore new technologies.
+I enjoy diving into different technologies and seeing where they take me.

 ### 🎯 Side Venture